 No Sales Tax for Your Delaware LLC

-The state of Delaware does not require you to pay sales tax (example you won’t have sales tax when purchasing inventory for your ecommerce store), you’ll be able to save more money than had you decided to incorporate in a state that does.
+The state of Delaware does not require you to pay sales tax (for example: you won’t have sales tax when purchasing inventory for your e-commerce store), so you’ll be able to save more money than had you decided to incorporate in a state that does.

 Why Choose a Florida LLC

-With a Florida LLC, you can enjoy different benefits and it’ll depend on what you find more valuable.
+With a Florida LLC, you can enjoy a different set of advantages.
 Let’s cover the benefits.

 No State Income Tax